An official website of the State of Oregon

 Soil removal prevents these volatile, toxic chemicals from moving into nearby and overlying buildings.

-The following questions and answers provide information about how the new standards affect property owners with leaking HOTs.
+The following questions and answers provide information about how these standards affect property owners with leaking HOTs.

 The federal Agency for Toxics Substances and Disease Registry defines a carcinogen as a chemical capable of causing cancer.
 For information about naphthalene and ethylbenzene, and other contaminants: